-NON-TDSB Students who are requesting a submission of their final mark to OCAS and OUAC need to complete a link to a form that will be provided to them before the third week of the summer school e-session.
-Please note that this form should only be completed for NON-TDSB students who are attending a Post-Secondary Institution in September of the current year.
+Non-TDSB students who are requesting a submission of their final mark to OCAS and OUAC need to complete a form that will be provided to them before the third week of the summer school e-session.
+Please note that this form should only be completed for Non-TDSB students who are attending a Post-Secondary Institution in September of the current year.
 Students who are planning to attend a Post-Secondary Institution in the following school year do not need to complete this form.

-TDSB students will have OUAC/OCAS marks transmitted on August 2nd, 2022 for the July Session and August 30th, 2022 for the August Session.
+Students will have OUAC/OCAS marks transmitted on August 3, 2022 for the July Session and August 31, 2022 for the August Session.

 How do I access my TDSB email?

 You access your TDSB email through Academic (AW) Workspace aw.tdsb.on.ca by selecting the “Mail” tab.
 You will be prompted to login using your TDSB Username and Password.
 Your TDSB student number is your Username.
 If you need support accessing your TDSB email address, please follow the instructions listed here: Student Email – Logging In